Minimum Permissions Needed for a Microsoft Cloud Security Analyst

 In this blog, we will go over the minimum permissions needed to investigate security incidents in Microsoft cloud security products.
 We will also explain what the permissions are used for so that security admins can understand why they are giving out some of these permissions to analysts.

-Azure Sentinel operates in a log analytic workspace, which is why having Log Analytic Workspace Reader is needed to view the menu.
-Sentinel Responder has some log analytic workspace permissions, but on its own it is not able to view log analytic workspaces like the ones that instances of Azure Sentinel are hosted on.
+Microsoft Sentinel operates in a log analytic workspace, which is why having Log Analytic Workspace Reader is needed to view the menu.
+Sentinel Responder has some log analytic workspace permissions, but on its own it is not able to view log analytic workspaces like the ones that instances of Microsoft Sentinel are hosted on.

-Azure Sentinel playbooks are automations built using Azure logic apps that are extremely useful for helping investigate and respond to incidents.
-To use the playbook feature in Azure Sentinel an analyst will need to have the Logic App Operator role so that they can run playbooks to make their incident management more efficient.
+Microsoft Sentinel playbooks are automations built using Microsoft logic apps that are extremely useful for helping investigate and respond to incidents.
+To use the playbook feature in Microsoft Sentinel an analyst will need to have the Logic App Operator role so that they can run playbooks to make their incident management more efficient.

-Azure Defender is the XDR solution for Azure resources, and security analysts will need to access this menu frequently to learn more about incidents that they are investigating.
+Microsoft Defender for Cloud is the XDR solution for Microsoft Sentinel resources, and security analysts will need to access this menu frequently to learn more about incidents that they are investigating.
 This menu requires the RBAC Security Reader role to view and update security alerts.

 Various Microsoft 365 Defender Roles